Fiery rhetoric from California to feds over $18M fire debt

-California's emergency services director fired off a sharply worded letter to the U.S. Forest Service this week that said the agency had stiffed the state $18 million for fighting wildfires on federal lands last year and raised the prospect that the state may stop protecting national forests during blazes.
+California's emergency services director has fired off a sharply worded letter to the U.S. Forest Service that said the agency had stiffed local governments $18 million for fighting wildfires on federal lands last year and raised the prospect the state may stop protecting national forests during blazes.

 "I cannot continue to support the deployment of resources to protect federal land that ultimately may bankrupt our local governments," Emergency Services Director Mark Ghilarducci said in the letter sent Monday to Forest Service Chief Thomas Tidwell.